emdupre/core-git-course/_episodes/03-branching.md

 ~~~
 {: .language-bash}

-If we now want to work in our `master` branch.
+If we now want to work in our `main` branch.
 We can switch back by using:

 ~~~
-$ git checkout master
+$ git checkout main
 ~~~
 {: .language-bash}
 ~~~
-Switched to branch 'master'
+Switched to branch 'main'
 ~~~
 {: .output}